mattybrad/drumkid/readme.md

 Version 5 contained various PCB errors and has been superseded.

-Version 6 is under development right now and will hopefully be the basis of the first commercially available DrumKid - finalised breadboard files, BOM, etc will appear in due course.
+Version 6 is under development right now and will hopefully be the basis of the first commercially available DrumKid.
+As of March 2020, the Arduino code is working nicely, the breadboard layout has been updated, and I'm awaiting the new PCBs (i.e. they have not yet been tested!).